fa-rrel/XMLRPC-Ghost/Readme.md

 ## Contributions and Feedback 🤧

-If you encounter any issues or have suggestions for improvements, please share them with us.
+If you encounter any issues or have suggestions for improvements, please share them with me.
 Contributions are always welcome!

 ## Warning ⚠️